Local Partnerships

 Local Partnerships LLP is joint venture owned by HM Treasury, the Local Government Association and Welsh Government established 2009.
 It serves as a Public-private partnership unit in England and Wales.
+As an in-house public sector delivery partner they work solely for central government departments, The Welsh Government, Councils and Combined Authorities.

+Local Partnerships' experience of working with both national and local government gives their clients a unique insight into current best practice and market intelligence from around the UK, improving their chances of success.

+The current Chair is Keith Fraser, who was appointed in 2022.
+The Chief Executive is Adele Gritten.